 - Heat the oil in a stir-fry pan.
 Add the garlic and sauté over medium-low heat until golden.

-- Add the eggplant and bell peppers to the pan, followed by the wine, hoisin sauce, ginger, and soy sauce.
+- Add the eggplant and bell peppers to the pan, followed by the water, hoisin sauce, ginger, and soy sauce.
 Cook, covered, over medium heat for 5 minutes, or until the eggplant is nearly tender.
 Lift the lid once or twice during that time to stir.

 - Stir-fry, uncovered, for 5 minutes longer, or until the eggplant is just tender.